trink/streaming_algorithms/docs/lua_matrix.md

 - value (number) The value to be overwritten at the specified row.

 *Return*
-- The resulting value of the row or nil if the time was outside the range of the window.
+- The value at the specified cell or nil if the request was out of bounds.

 #### get
 ```lua